-The ability to move my music to the backyard when I’m grilling or to the neighborhood cigar bar were I like to hang out is perhaps my favorite feature.
+The ability to move my music to the backyard when I’m grilling or to the neighborhood cigar bar where I like to hang out is perhaps my favorite feature.

-Aesthetically, the Superstar is appealing and comes in several different colors.
-I happen to have the the grey model with a soft and grippy silicone sleeve that covers the speaker.
+Aesthetically, the Monster Superstar is appealing and comes in several different colors.
+I happen to have the grey model with a soft and grippy silicone sleeve that covers the speaker.

-The Superstar can be positioned to stand on its side or to lay flat.
+The Monster Superstar can be positioned to stand on its side or to lay flat.
 To get the most bass out of the speaker, I positioned it on its side and against a flat surface.

-The Superstar also doubles as a speakerphone.
+The Monster Superstar also doubles as a speakerphone.
 I asked one of my teenagers to call me so that I could test this feature.
-I had remind him what a phone call was considering that it is the least used feature on his iPhone.
+I had to remind him what a phone call was considering that it is the least used feature on his iPhone.

-The first song I played was Zapp’s “More Bounce To The Ounce” with it’s thumping bass guitar.
+The first song I played was Zapp’s “More Bounce To The Ounce” with its thumping bass guitar.
 Next, I put on a Jay-Z/Rick Ross track with some booming bass.

-The good news is that the Superstar gets plenty loud.
+The good news is that the Monster Superstar gets plenty loud.
 If you are hanging out with a small gathering of friends, you shouldn’t have any trouble with the output.
 The sound quality is more than decent at the mid-level and the bass is present.

-Overall, the Monster Superstar is a compact device that fits well in the mini-bluetooth speaker category.
+Overall, the Monster Superstar is a compact device that fits well in the mini-Bluetooth speaker category.
 The sound quality is good at the low- to mid-level, but becomes strained on some tracks at the upper range.

 The compact size makes it easy to move and have your music on the go.
 At $99.99, it’s not a bad choice for casual use around the house or for the speakerphone option.